neshkatrapati/MinQL/README.md

 prompts user for field in Interactive script or takes an array of variables in non interactive script

-### Feature in Interactive Script
+# Running the Interactive Script

+* Use the Connect command to connect to the database `connect host username pwd dbname`

+* Use Store to Store a connection `store conname host username pwd dbname`

+* Retrieving that connection `connect conname`

+* Help for list of supported commands

+* Tutorial command for interactive tutorial

-We may also put to the Console, Or Graphical Alert using @CONSOLE,@GTK Redirectors.
+* We may also put to the Console, Or Graphical Alert using @CONSOLE,@GTK Redirectors.

 `Hello World My Name is &name -> @CONSOLE`

-Similarly We can get inputs from the @CONSOLE,@GTK
+* Similarly We can get inputs from the @CONSOLE,@GTK

 **Heads Up @GTK Requires pyGTK2.0!**

 See Also
 ======================